bigkay-designer/jira-report-automation/README.md

 Add **.env** file to your root and safe the Jira API key there.
 Name it **(JIRA_API_KEY=)**

-Make sure you add your own files and folders in the udpdateDoc.js file.
+Make sure you add your own Google doc files and folders in the udpdateDoc.js file.

 In reports.js file update the Jira url and add your email to the axios headers.